Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ```

 Unfortunately, the list of “Machine Action" seems to covers Live Response API activities only.
-Live Response operations from the Microsoft 365 Defender Portal seems not to be included!
+Session operations from the Microsoft 365 Defender Portal UI seems not to be included!

 **Integration of Machine Action in Microsoft Sentinel**